Howard B. Goodrich, Jr.

-In addition there were indigenous sources that assisted the church to develop.
+In addition, there were indigenous sources that assisted the church to develop.
 These included the ability to acquire some educated leaders.
 The Mt.
 Selinda connection was the first.
 Mozambicans also slipped out of the country for work in the fields and mines in South Africa.
 There some sought education.
-Many were enriched by South African church experience, thereafter, to return home able to enrich and give leadership to the developing American Board church.
+Many were enriched by the South African church experience, thereafter, returned home able to enrich and give leadership to the developing American Board church.
 Some leadership was trained at Ricatla United Seminary.

 Finally, the reintroduction of the UCCM took place in that surprise encounter on October 14, 1991, in Maputo at the World Council of Churches “Round Table” meeting.
 It was there that Rev. Jonathanes Simango approached Howard and Darlene Goodrich, Global Ministries missionaries.
 That reconnection today has blossomed into an enduring partnership of mutual enrichment.